What is Google Analytics?

 Google’s unique insights and machine learning capabilities can help get the most out of the data with features like analytics intelligence, detailed reporting and so much more.

 It’s simple to get started with Google Analytics and start collecting basic data – see this step by step guide from Google to get it set up.
+If you’re using WordPress, check out our guide to the Google Site Kit Plugin.
+This super-simple plugin will get you set up with Google Analytics in no time at all.

 Why should bloggers use Google Analytics?